spacebotwar-deprecated/space-bot-war-client/README.md

 TODO (In order of priority)
 ===========================

-- Find a way to unit test the application.
-(Jasmine?)
+- Add unit tests for logging in and out
 - Add a debug-mode-only logger.
 Perhaps some hacky type of precompiler?
 Eg, in a build, remove all lines that have a `//debug` comment at the end?
-- `sbw.pl`: just for kicks, add a task to get the number of lines of coffee code there is in the src/app directory.